pyfsi/coconut/examples/turek_fluent2d_abaqus2d/turek_fluent2d_abaqus2d.md

 ## Solvers

 Fluent is used as flow solver.
-The mesh is provided.
-It is triangular and rather coarse to reduce the calculation time.
+The provided mesh is triangular.
+When the gate bends remeshing is performed to perserve its quality.
 A script to regenerate it using Gambit is included.
 This script allows to change the resolution and geometrical parameters.

 The structure solver is Abaqus.